 There’s no doubt, too, that John can pen a cracking read, and his own early apprenticeship in the lonely limbo of the ‘slush pile’ directly informed our own mission.

 John’s now the author of several well-acclaimed thrillers, including the Tori Swyft series.

-Martin – Sales & Marketing Director
+Martin – Sales Director and Creator of 'Lost the Plot'